gokdenizinan/crime-rate-prediction/README.md

 5. **Feature checks**: look at coefficients (linear) or feature importance (forest) to evaluate H1–H3.
 6. **New‑city demo**: plug in features for a city not in training and output a predicted crime rate.

-> Keep it simple: small feature set, same year for all fields, and basic plots to sanity‑check results.

 ---

 ## Where the Data Comes From & How I’ll Collect It